Pier 99

 I tried to plant my feet wider, but the water was too high and the sand shifted.

 A wave caught me full in the chest.
+Another hit.
+The water pushed and pulled.
+I stumbled.

-My feet launched from the sandbar.
+My feet couldn’t find the sandbar.

 I hit hard.

 I sucked in air hard and bit down.
 Made myself stop crying, even though nobody was there to see.
-Crying is for—

 The pilings were too wide to wrap my arms around and too slimy to climb.
 I wrapped the sleeve around my wrist and held on, treading water.
 My soaked shoes and socks made each kick a struggle.
-I tried to use one foot to strip the shoe off the other, but they were tied too tightly.
+I tried to use one foot to strip the shoe off the other, but they were tied too tight.

 My ribs, arms, and shoulders started to ache.
 A bruise striped down my forearm, where I’d absorbed impact with the timber.
 The knuckles on the hand grabbing the shirt were scraped and red.
+I had four dark marks on the same bicep, but I already had those.

 I couldn’t stay like this.
 Nobody was going to see a head bobbing in the water in a field of murky timber.